esbgkannan/GT-CNN/README.md

 ## OS Requirements

-This package is supported for  Linux.
 The package has been tested on the following systems:

 - Linux: Ubuntu 18.04.5